Dan Innis: 2022

 Innis relocated to New Hampshire’s 7th State Senate District prior to seeking re-election to the chamber in 2022.
 On November 8, Innis was elected, defeating Democratic anthropologist Richard Lobban.

 2026

 In July 2025, Innis announced his candidacy for the Republican nomination in the 2026 United States Senate election in New Hampshire.

 Memberships

 Innis is a member of Beta Gamma Sigma, Alpha Kappa Psi, the National Society of Collegiate Scholars, the American Marketing Association, the Academy of Marketing Science, the Association for Consumer Research, the Council of Logistics Management, and the American Psychological Association.
 Innis is a national board member of the Log Cabin Republicans.
 He is also a member of the New Hampshire Republican Party, the New Castle Historical Society, The Music Hall in Portsmouth, the New Castle Republican Town Committee, and the Rye New Hampshire Republicans.

 Personal life

-He has three children, all of whom are UNH students or alumni.
-He is gay.
+He has three children, all of whom are UNH students or alumni, and is married to his husband, Spencer Wyand.